SysKitTeam/docs-point/installation/deploy-syskit-point.md

 ![Review + create Tab](../.gitbook/assets/deploy-syskit-point_review.png)

 At the start of the deployment, you will be redirected to a page showing the deployment progress.
-Once the deployment is complete, the __Go to resource group (1)__ button appears, as shown in the image below.
+After 5-10 minutes, the deployment is complete, and the __Go to resource group (1)__ button appears, as shown in the image below.
 Click the button to open the __Resource group's Overview page__, showing all created Azure resources.

 ![Go to resource group Button](../.gitbook/assets/deploy-syskit-point_go-to-resource-group.png)